Vitesse X: Career

 This Infinite marked a stylistic shift away from the rave-inspired production of her debut toward a more raw, indie-influenced sound.
 Ones To Watch noted that it drew on early 2000s indie, blending shoegaze and dream pop with electronic production.
 KEXP praised the record as an energetic and intuitive step forward.

+In February 2025, Stern released an official remix of Canadian hyperpop artist Sophia Stel’s “Object Permanence,” the title track of Stel’s 2024 debut EP.
+In April 2025, Vitesse X toured on her album This Infinite in the United States alongside Death's Dynamic Shroud.
+On December 3, 2025, Stern released the single “Memori,” accompanied by a video directed with Chris Burden.
+The song was noted in press coverage for its thematic engagement with mortality and metaphysical reflection, informed by Stern’s interest in near-death experience narratives and the passing of filmmaker David Lynch.

+In May 2026, Vitesse X released a cover of Filter’s 1999 single “Take a Picture” through her label Music Website.
+Coverage described her version as a dreamy, nostalgic reimagining of the late-1990s alternative rock hit, incorporating trip-hop-leaning drums, atmospheric production, and dream-pop textures.

 Musical Style and Influences

 Stern’s work as Vitesse X blends elements of shoegaze, trance, ambient, and electronic pop.
 Critics have frequently compared her sound to shoegaze bands such as My Bloody Valentine and Slowdive, particularly in her use of reverb-heavy vocals, ambient textures, and dense, layered synths.
 In a review of her debut album Us Ephemeral, Pitchfork also drew comparisons to early-’90s work by Orbital, emphasizing her fusion of nostalgic rave sounds with contemporary pop production.

 In various interviews, Stern has cited an early formative experience hearing Moby in a planetarium as “surely one of [her] first moments of sonic transcendence.”
 She also cited early exposure to punk and hardcore bands such as Fugazi, At the Drive-In, and Bad Brains, alongside early favorites including Massive Attack, Radiohead, and Four Tet.
 She described this eclectic listening as a foundation for viewing music as “a tool for catharsis” and credited these influences for helping her incorporate darker undertones into her sound.

 On her Apple Music artist profile, she named Kraftwerk’s Tour de France and Aphex Twin’s Selected Ambient Works 85–92 among her all-time favorite albums, noting their influence on her rhythmic and atmospheric sensibilities.
 She also expressed admiration for Sade, saying the artist “reunited [her] with the power of the feminine.”